 I am excited to share information about Subscription Management with you, because subscription models continues to grow in popularity.
 From my perspective, it will be a great opportunity for companies to get stronger customer relationships, to strengthen and increase their revenue for a bigger timeline.

-In this blog series, i will share with you information about Subscription Management in general and how software solutions from SAP can support the necessary business capabilities to implement new or existing business models based on subscription models.
+In this blog post series, i will share with you information about Subscription Management in general and how software solutions from SAP can support the necessary business capabilities to implement new or existing business models based on subscription models.

 What does Subscription Management mean?